supervisely-ecosystem/yolov8/train/README.md

 # How To Use Your Trained Model Outside Supervisely

 You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
 See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/yolov8/blob/master/outside_supervisely/inference_outside_supervisely.ipynb) for details.
+If you also want to apply the model to a video, using the same deepsort algorithm, you can refer to the official YOLO documentation [here](https://docs.ultralytics.com/modes/track/#tracker-selection).

 # Related apps